-- Ensure that the started task user ID is protected by specifying the NOPASSWORD keyword. - The Debug Manager started task (DBGMGR) is used only by z/OS Debugger when the DBM or DBMDT TEST runtime parm is used.
+- Ensure that the started task user ID is protected by specifying the NOPASSWORD keyword. - The Debug Manager started task (DBGMGR) is used only by z/OS Debugger when the DBMDT TEST runtime parameter is used.

 Defining Debug Manager as a secure z/OS UNIX server